Fairview Township, Luzerne County, Pennsylvania: Glen Summit Village

-One of the first settlers of Glen Summit Springs (in Fairview Township) was John Conety.
-By the early 20th century, Conety owned approximately 25 acre that included present-day Indian Springs and Glen Summit Springs.
+One of the first settlers of Glen Summit Springs in Fairview Township was John Conety.
+In the early 20th century, Conety owned approximately 25 acre that included present-day Indian Springs and Glen Summit Springs.
 Conety had a log cabin on the property and kept a roadhouse for passing travelers from the Wyoming Valley to New York City or Philadelphia.

 After his death, the land passed to his son, Richard Conety, Senior.
 Conety sold the land and a house he had built on the property (in 1880) to H. H. Derr of Wilkes-Barre.
 Derr purchased the property for fish and game.
-A few years later, Derr sold the property to the Lehigh Valley Railroad Company.
+A few years later, Derr sold the property to the Lehigh Valley Railroad.

 In 1882, the Lehigh Valley Railroad (along with J.E.
 Patterson) organized the Glen Summit Hotel and Land Company.
 They purchased some adjoining land to their original purchase from Derr.
 The land was covered in scrub oak at the time, which allowed fantastic views of the valley that stretched before the westward face of Nescopeck Mountain.
 Over time this view was blocked by tree growth, but the addition of trees helped to increase the beauty of the neighborhood.